Nikola Janković (basketball)

+Early life and career

+Janković began training basketball with the hometown club KK Ekonomac.
+At age 13, he transferred played to the youth system of FMP Železnik and Crvena zvezda.

 Professional career

-Early years

-Janković began training basketball in hometown club Ekonomac.
-Then he played for the youth system of FMP Železnik and Crvena zvezda.
+Belgium

 After turning 18, in 2012 he refused to sign a professional contract with the club from Belgrade, only to move to Belgium's Spirou Charleroi.
 Over the season, he averaged 5.2 points and 2.6 rebounds per game in his first international season.

 Before the 2013–14 season, he moved to Verviers-Pepinster.
 In the new team he had much bigger role, averaging 11.4 points and 5.7 rebounds over 34 games played.
 In 2014–15 season, he appeared in just 18 games, averaging 16.1 points and 6.2 rebounds in 24.9 minutes per game.
 On June 5, 2015, he returned to Spirou Charleroi, only to part ways with the team in late August.

 Mega Leks

 Following the departure from Spirou Charleroi, he trained with the Serbian team Mega Leks, also playing friendly games with the –team starting with September.
 On September 18, 2015, he signed with Mega Leks.
 In February 2016, Mega Leks won the first trophy in the club's history, as they won the 2016 Serbian Cup.
-The 2016–17 season was the most successful season for the club since the founding; they also advanced to the finals of the 2015–16 ABA League, where they lost to Crvena zvezda.
+The 2015–16 season was the most successful season for the club since founding; they also advanced to the finals of the 2015–16 ABA League, where they lost to Crvena zvezda.
 Over 29 games played in the ABA League, Janković averaged 9.3 points and 6.1 rebounds per game.